iammateus/automated-software-testing-assignment-rest-assured/README.md

 # automated-software-testing-assignment-rest-assured
-An solution from an automated software testing assignment
+A solution from an automated software testing assignment about rest assured.

 ## Requeriments